mragapp/mragapp_docs/docs/source/features.rst

    <br>

 - Enables a user to enrich the context using HyPE technique.
-- HyPE technique generates hypothetical prompts / queries using an LLM that can be answered using the information in the document / chunk.
+- HyPE technique generates hypothetical prompts / queries using an LLM that can be answered using the information in the chunk.
 - User can select the number of hypothetical queries to generate.
 - Improves retrieval quality by comparing user's query with hypothetical queries for similarity.